Schmitt trigger

 Different circuit construction of Schmitt trigger

-Opamp based schmitt trigger
+Opamp or comparator based Schmitt trigger

 1. Connect the non-inverting input (+) of the op-amp to output using R2.